John Tucker (ice hockey): Playing career

-In 1996–97 season, Tucker returned to Italy, playing for HC Milano.
+In 1996–97 season, Tucker returned to Italy, playing for HC Milano Saima.
 The following three seasons John played in Japan for Kokudo Keikaku.

 Coaching career

 Since 2006, Tucker has served as an advisor and interim coach for his former Italian team H.C.
 Asiago.
 In 2010, Tucker was named head coach and led the team to two consecutive league championships and a Continental Cup final.
 Tucker recently completed his third season coaching H.C.
 Asiago.

 On April 17, 2014, Tucker was named head coach of the Buffalo Junior Sabres Junior A team of the Ontario Junior Hockey League.

 Personal life

-Tucker resides in Tampa, Florida, and Asiago, Italy.
-He is the founder of the Tampa Bay Lightning Alumni Association chapter, and is heavily involved in Florida youth hockey.
+Tucker is the nephew of former Ottawa Rough Riders wide receiver Whit Tucker.